test-IO/cirro-guides/src/pages/docs/zapier/actions.md

 ## Fetch Test IO Bug by External Id

-**Fetch Test IO Bug by External Id** search fetches information for the exported bug using the ID of the bug in the bug tracking system, for example, Jira Issue ID.
+**Fetch Test IO Bug by External Id** search fetches information for the exported bug using the ID of the bug in the bug tracker.

+For example,

+- Bug tracker: **Jira Cloud**
+- External ID - **Jira Issue Id**

 Jira is an external system to the Test IO platform, hence "Fetch Test IO Bug by External Id".
-This is useful when the Test IO bug is exported to a bug tracking system and you don't know the id of this bug in Test IO.
+This is useful when the Test IO bug is exported to a bug tracking system and you don't know the ID of this bug in Test IO.